HackAndPwn/HackAndPwn.github.io/_posts/2020-09-12-windows-7-esu-analysis-updates.md

 2. If using the Manifest/Components registry key technique, perform the same installation steps as KB4528069 using the updated files below.

 3. If using the failed reboot technique, try to install KB4577051 and let it fail.
-Apply the update SideBySide registry key below and retry the update.
+Apply the updated SideBySide registry key below and retry the update.
 This time it will succeed.

 <br>